Mmap: History

 The original design of memory-mapped files came from the TOPS-20 operating system. mmap and associated systems calls were designed as part of the Berkeley Software Distribution (BSD) version of Unix.
 Their API was already described in the 4.2BSD System Manual, even though it was neither implemented in that release, nor in 4.3BSD.
-Sun Microsystems had implemented this very API, though, in their SunOS operating system.
+Sun Microsystems had implemented this API, though, in the 4.0 release of their SunOS operating system.
 The BSD developers at University of California, Berkeley unsuccessfully requested Sun to donate its implementation; 4.3BSD-Reno was instead shipped with an implementation based on the virtual memory system of Mach.

 File-backed and anonymous

 File-backed mapping maps an area of the process's virtual memory to files; that is, reading those areas of memory causes the file to be read.
 It is the default mapping type.

-Anonymous mapping maps an area of the process's virtual memory not backed by any file.
+Anonymous mapping maps an area of the process's virtual memory not backed by any file, made available via the MAP_ANONYMOUS/MAP_ANON flags.
 The contents are initialized to zero.
 In this respect an anonymous mapping is similar to malloc, and is used in some malloc implementations for certain allocations, particularly large ones.
-Anonymous mappings are not part of the POSIX standard, but are implemented in almost all operating systems by the MAP_ANONYMOUS and MAP_ANON flags.